GST/HST - Imports and exports

 Select the situation that applies to you to get more détails.

-How does the GST/HST applies to exported goods? (show/hide)
+How does the GST/HST apply to exported goods? (show/hide)

-How does the GST/HST applies to exported goods?
+How does the GST/HST apply to exported goods?

-- you keep satisfactory evidence, for audit purposes, that the purchaser has exported the goods; and
+- you keep satisfactory evidence, for audit purposes, that the purchaser has exported the goods

 A non-resident purchaser (other than a consumer) can apply for a rebate to recover the tax paid on qualifying goods (other than excisable goods, wine, and gasoline) exported from Canada.
 To qualify for the GST/HST rebate, the non-resident purchaser has to export the goods from Canada within 60 days of delivery, as well as meet other conditions.
 For more information, see Guide RC4033, General Application for GST/HST Rebates, and Form GST189, General Application for Rebate of GST/HST.